red-moonx/10X-multiome_DNs_drug_exposure/README.md

 If you have any questions, comments, or suggestions for improvement, feel free to reach out by opening an issue.

+(I'm still adding code to this project)

 ## Overview of the repository

 This repository contains the following folders:

 - **`code`**: R scripts, bash scripts, and Jupyter Notebooks used for preprocessing, integration, and downstream analyses.
 - **`data`**: Processed input files required for the analysis.
 Raw data should be downloaded separately from GEO.
 - **`figures`**: Empty by default; populated when scripts are executed.
 Stores generated figures for the manuscript and supplementary materials.
 - **`results`**: Contains non-figure outputs such as gene lists, differential analysis results, motif enrichments, and cluster assignments.